Women's Bundesliga: Bayer Leverkusen on the march, Ewa Pajor on the scoresheet, Michelle Obama on the phone | DW | 08.03.2021

 The women's Bundesliga table isn't always the most surprising; most of the time, it's the same teams in the title race.
 But not this week.
 This week, it's a little different with Bayer Leverkusen sitting fourth with 23 points after 14 games.

-This weekend they secured a dominant and impressive 4-2 victory over birthday girls Turbine Potsdam thanks in part to a hat-trick from top scorer Milena Nikolić, who now has ten goals 13 games.
+This weekend they secured a dominant and impressive 4-2 victory over Turbine Potsdam thanks in part to a hat-trick from top scorer Milena Nikolić, who now has ten goals 13 games.

 Bayer Leverkusen may be a big name in men's football, but the women's team has often failed to unleash its full potential in the past.
 Introduced back in 2008 after taking over nearby sports club TuS Köln, Leverkusen's women have only been established in the Bundesliga since 2018, albeit usually in a relegation battle rather than challenging at the top.